-Alternatively, you can also change the 144hz monitor to run only 60hz which in most cases solve the game stuttering and lag problem.
-But, obviously it isn’t an ideal solution for a gamer who pay so much for a high performance 144hz monitor but to run it only on 60hz.
+Alternatively, you can also change the 144Hz monitor to run only 60Hz, which in most cases solves the game stuttering and lag problem.
+However, it isn’t an ideal solution for a gamer who pays so much for a high-performance 144Hz monitor.

 Solution 6: Try with different cable connectors

-If you have other types of cables (such as DisplayPort, DVI or VGA) other than the one you are using right now for your second monitor, try other connector as well to see if it fixes the problem.
+If you have other types of cables (such as DisplayPort, DVI, or VGA) other than the one you are using right now for your second monitor, try other connectors as well to see if it fixes the problem.

 Solution 7: Connect your second monitor to integrated graphics